WesleyKlop/WesleyKlop/README.md

 :lipstick: Big fan of coding standards and automating them (see above)
 :heart: learning new things
 :necktie: Currently a software engineer at [InThere]
-:spaghetti: The italian kitchen is my favorite, but I don't like spaghetti in code form
+:spaghetti: The italian kitchen is my favorite, but I don't like spaghetti code

 [hogeschool leiden]: https://hsleiden.nl
 [laravel]: https://laravel.com